pyvisa/pyvisa/docs/configuring.rst

 :file:`/usr/local/...` depending on the location of your Python).
 Under Windows, this file is usually placed at :file:`c:\\Python27\\share\\pyvisa\\.pyvisarc`.

+If you encounter any problem, take a look at the :ref:`faq`.
+There you will find the solutions to common problem as well as useful debugging techniques.
+If everything fails, feel free to open an issue in our `issue tracker`_

 .. _`home directory`: http://en.wikipedia.org/wiki/Home_directory